muhamedadel2001/Nagwa_App_Final/README.md

-# nagwa_app
+# 📚 nagwa_app

 A clean and responsive Flutter application that displays a list of books fetched from an API.
 This app was developed as part of an interview assignment, showcasing best practices in Flutter development using Clean Architecture, Cubit, Elio, and more.

+---

-✨ Features
+## ✨ Features

-📖 List of Books with image, title, summary, and authors 🔍 Search Functionality to filter books by keywords
+- 📖 List of Books with image, title, summary, and authors
+- 🔍 Search Functionality to filter books by keywords
-🔄 Pagination for efficient loading of book data
+- 🔄 Pagination for efficient loading of book data
-📶 Offline Handling with clear UI messages for no connection ❌ Error Handling for API failures and edge cases
+- 📶 Offline Handling with clear UI messages for no connection
+- ❌ Error Handling for API failures and edge cases
-📱 Responsive UI for all screen sizes (phones, tablets) 🧼 Clean Code & Architecture using proper separation of concerns 🧠 Tech Stack
+- 📱 Responsive UI for all screen sizes (phones, tablets)
+- 🧼 Clean Code & Architecture using proper separation of concerns
-Flutter 🐦
-Cubit (State Management) ⚙️
-Elio (Dependency Injection) 💉
-Dio (API Calls) 🌐
-Equatable (for better comparison) 🧮
-Clean Architecture 🧱

 ## Screenshots and Videos